-The value of the Intranet Leadership Forum for intranet teams is clear, but the challenge may be to put a strong enough case to management.
+The value of the Step Two Forum for intranet teams is clear, but the challenge may be to put a strong enough case to management.
 To help with this, here is our suggestion on how to raise the topic with your manager:

-The Intranet Leadership Forum is a professional community specifically designed for intranet teams and their managers.
+The Step Two Forum is a professional community specifically designed for intranet teams and their managers.
 The purpose of the forum is to allow our team to build new skills and improve the overall effectiveness of our intranet.

-Why should I join the Intranet Leadership Forum?
+Why should I join the Step Two Forum?

 Our intranet is [put general statement here about your intranet – at the first stage of evolution and is being used by the call centre only OR recognised as the first point of call for information in insert name of company] .
 Over the next 12 months the key areas of the intranet we are focusing on are: